okd-project/okd/Documentation/UPI/libvirt.md

 ## Assumptions
 - The host OS is CentOS 7;
 - This guide will not configure the load balancer or the DNS server.
 Check for Requirements/LB_HAProxy.md and Requirements/DNS_Bind.md if you want to configure them;
-- Fedora CoreOS will still use DHCP for obtaining the IP, but with a MAC address-based reservation into the libvirt network configuration.
-So there is no need for a standalone DHCP server.
+- Fedora CoreOS will still use DHCP for obtaining the IP, but with a MAC address-based reservation into the libvirt network configuration, and therefore there is no need for a standalone DHCP server;
 - You already downloaded the OKD installer and command line tools from the Release section of this repository, and installed them into a path added to the `PATH` environment variable.